mhvwerts/MANBAMM-data-management/README.md

 MANBAMM is a collaborative research project funded by the *Agence Nationale de la Recherche* (ANR).
 MANBAMM has a Data Management Plan.
 Scientific data generated in the project will be stored in an organized and reliable manner.
 Here, we start a collection of software tools, programmed in Python, to maintain, audit and catalogue MANBAMM's data store.
 These will be command-line tools.

+## General warning!
-**WARNING!** *Make sure you have good back-ups of your data.
+**Use at your own risk**. *Make sure you have good back-ups of your data.
 The tools presented here are under development, and have not been thoroughly tested under 'real life' conditions.
-In particular, at present, they have been used only with file collections under Linux (ext4) and Windows (NTFS) and may not yet work properly with MacOS X.* **Use at your own risk**.
+In particular, at present, they have been used only with file collections under Linux (ext4) and Windows (NTFS) and may not yet work properly with MacOS X.*

+## Special warning for Windows users

+Windows has a [maximum path length limitation](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation), limiting the total length of a path to a file to 260 characters.
+This can cause problems for data-sets in which files with long names are stored in a deep hierarchy of sub-directories.
+In that case, the scripts for data management may crash, citing that some file could not be found, even though it is there when you look for it.

+Starting from Windows 10, version 1607, the path length limitation has been removed, but you have to 'opt-in', which involves [editing the registry](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later).
+For Windows 10 Pro, there is also a [GUI-guided procedure using the 'Group Policy Editor'](https://www.howtogeek.com/266621/how-to-make-windows-10-accept-file-paths-over-260-characters/) to remove the maximum path length limitation.

 ## superhash: checking data integrity